 The white body and even whiter eggs look especially distinctive against a green (such as plants) or dark substrate (background).
 Even when not carrying eggs, the females have snow-white “saddles” (eggs developing in their ovaries) on their necks, which is also very attractive looking.
 These shrimp are bound to conquer the hearts of the shrimp hobbyists.

 It is recommended to have at least 10 Snowball shrimp in the tank.
-They are very social and the number gives them more confidence and makes them less stressful.
+They are very social and the number gives them more confidence and makes them less stressed.

 Snowball Shrimp Diet and Feeding